The Receptionist works under the supervisory function of the Executive Assistant who in turn reports to the Executive Director.

 Email: firstname.lastname@example.org | Fax: 204.942.2490

 We thank all who apply, however, only those selected for an interview will be contacted.
+MFNERC has implemented a mandatory COVID-19 Vaccination Policy for all employees.
+Successful candidates will be required to show proof of the vaccination.
 Preference will be given to qualified First Nations applicants; applicants are asked to self-declare in their resume or cover letter.
 Incomplete applications will not be considered.
 No phone calls will be accepted.
 Successful candidates must provide satisfactory criminal and child abuse registry checks.

 Please visit our website at www.mfnerc.com